ANCPLabOldenburg/megqc_documentation/tutorial/calc_gui.md

 ```

 ## 2. Settings
 The `Setting` tab allows you to customize your analysis.
+If you want a detailed explanation of all the settings available, visit the [settings page](../extra/settings).

 ```{admonition} Settings overview
 :class: dropdown